elrevert/Aurora/README.md

 ### General Usage

-- See the [Wiki] for a full usage guide.
+- See the [Wiki](https://github.com/elrevert/Aurora/wiki/User-Guide) for a comprehensive user guide.
 <br>

 # More Info